ExaDigiT/RAPS/README.md

 1. `--arrival`.
 Changing the arrival time distribution - replay cases will default to `--arrival prescribed`, where the jobs will be submitted exactly as they were submitted on the physical machine.
 This can be changed to `--arrival poisson` to change when the jobs arrive, which is especially useful in cases where there may be gaps in time, e.g., when the system goes down for several days, or the system is is underutilized. python main.py -f $DPATH/slurm/joblive/$DATEDIR,$DPATH/jobprofile/$DATEDIR --arrival poisson

 2. `--policy`.
 Changing the way the jobs are scheduled.
 The `--policy` flag will be set by default to `replay` in cases where a telemetry file is provided, in which case the jobs will be scheduled according to the start times provided.
-Changing the `--policy` to `fcfs` or `backfill` will use the internal scheduler.
+Changing the `--policy` to `fcfs` or `backfill` will use the internal scheduler, e.g.:

     python main.py -f $DPATH/slurm/joblive/$DATEDIR,$DPATH/jobprofile/$DATEDIR --policy fcfs --backfill firstfit -t 12h

 3. `--scale`.
 Changing the scale of each job in the telemetry data.
 The `--scale` flag will specify the maximum number of nodes for each job (generally set this to the max number of nodes of the smallest partition), and randomly select the number of nodes for each job from one to max nodes.
 This flag is useful when replaying telemetry from a larger system onto a smaller system.